 To develop standards and requirements to protect the privacy and security of personal health information.

-This program will provide some information on the basic HIPAA rules regarding the use, transmission, security and privacy of healthcare data.
+This booklet will provide some information on the basic HIPAA rules regarding the use, transmission, security and privacy of healthcare data.

-This 16 page booklet is an excellent resource to compliment our training program, and addresses the following areas:
+This 16-page booklet is an excellent resource to complement our training course, and addresses the following areas: